Tracardi/tracardi-api/docs/qa/how_backups_are_made_in_tracardi.md

 8. **Disaster Recovery**: In the event of a disaster or data loss, you can restore a snapshot to recover your data.
    Elasticsearch provides options to restore the entire cluster, specific indices, or individual shards from a snapshot.

+Please read more about Elasticsearch (ES) backups in documentation.